mantidproject/mantid/docs/source/algorithms/LoadDNSSCD-v1.rst

 Restrictions
 ------------

-- This algorithm only supports *DNS* instrument in its configuration with one detector bank (polarisation analysis).
+- This algorithm only supports the *DNS* instrument in its configuration with one detector bank (polarisation analysis).

 - This algorithm does not support DNS TOF mode data.
 It is meant only for single crystal diffraction experiments with 1 TOF channel.